YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Applies to: SD, PIPE, and FIFO

-OKEY allows the use of a seperate key for WRITE to a device; for example, when a YottaDB/GT.M process is an element of a UNIX pipe.
+OKEY allows the use of a seperate key for WRITE to a device; for example, when a YottaDB process is an element of a UNIX pipe.
 The format of the IKEY deviceparameter is:

 OKEY="key_name [IV]"